Home

 Creating conservation communities and empowering biocultural leaders committed to renewing and growing our unity with nature.

 Geoversity is Nature’s University.
-Our main campus is the Mamoní Valley Preserve, a 4,800-hectare (12,000 acres) rainforest conservancy located in one of the top biodiversity hotspots in the world, less than a two-hour drive from Panama City, Panama.
+Our main campus is Centro Mamoní, in the upper watershed of the Mamoní Valley, located less than a two-hour drive from Panama City, Panama

 Geoversity leads a growing ecosystem of individuals and organizations united in the mission of biocultural renewal.
 Our programs are grounded in the hard day-to-day work of watershed conservation and the fight to avert global ecological collapse, always in team with local communities, indigenous authorities, and youth activists.
 We offer immersive learning experiences, guided by applied science, natural design, and indigenous wisdom, for emerging and accomplished biocultural leaders.